AdaCore/langkit-query-language/lkql_checker/doc/generated/predefined_rules.rst

 of mode ``IN OUT`` or ``OUT`` or a generic formal parameter of mode ``IN OUT`` if at least one of the following is true:

-*
-  the overlaying object is a constant object;
+* the overlaying object is a constant object;

-*
-  overlaying object is not marked as Volatile;
+* overlaying object is not marked as Volatile;

-*
-  if overlaid object is not a parameter, it is not marked as Volatile;
+* if overlaid object is not a parameter, it is not marked as Volatile;

-This rule has no parameters.

 .. rubric:: Example